 This same approach has been used to compare a range of dietary approaches.
 Each daily meal plan was normalised to a 2000 calorie per day diet.

-Where not following a present meal plan I designed the daily meals using the highest ranking food using the food ranking system and adjusted the quantities to suit the target macronutrients.
+Where not following a present meal plan, I designed the daily meals using the highest ranking food using the food ranking system and adjusted the quantities to suit the target macronutrients.

 high fat, low carb, extreme ketogenic

 Steve Phinney talks about a “well formulated ketogenic diet” (WFKD) window in his comparison with other dietary approaches.
-In this scenario I designed an extreme ketogenic diet to minimise insulin demand and maximise ketosis with 3% carbs and 10% protein.
+In this scenario, I designed an extreme ketogenic diet to minimise insulin demand and maximise ketosis with 3% carbs and 10% protein.

 Low carb darlings bacon and eggs provide the 10% allowable protein.
-In an effort to maximise the vitamins and minerals within the available macronutrient constraints I have used 200g of nutrient dense high fibre spinach to fill out the 3% carbs.
+In an effort to maximise the vitamins and minerals within the available macro nutrient constraints I have used 200g of nutrient dense high fibre spinach to fill out the 3% carbs.
 Then 60ml of coconut cream in 2 coffees and the rest split across 60g of equal parts cream, coconut cream and olive oil.

-We can get good level of amino acids from an extreme end ketogenic diet, particularly if we are selective with our choices of meats.
-However the vitamins and minerals obtained from food are less than optimal compared to other approaches that allow more vegetables.
+We can get a good level of amino acids from an extreme end ketogenic diet, particularly if we are selective with our choices of meats.
+However, the vitamins and minerals obtained from food are less than optimal compared to other approaches that allow more vegetables.
 The detailed nutritional analysis of this dietary approach shows that with only 3% carbs coming from 200g of spinach we are not meeting a handful of the RDI daily targets for vitamins and minerals.
-Someone on this style of diet should consider taking a supplements to cover off on these deficiencies.
+Someone on this style of diet should consider taking supplements to cover off on these deficiencies.

 not so extreme ketogenic